jgalvalisi/AWS/serverless-web-app/README.md

 - Using Amazon S3, we will host and compile all the files related to the website, such as HTML, CSS, or JavaScript formats.
 - Use the bucket name you like (I'll use serverless-web-application-on-aws-project.free.nf) and choose the region you need (in my case eu-central-1 Frankfurt).
+- Block the possibility of accessing the bucket publicly.
 - You can leave the rest as default settings.

 <img width="1274" alt="Screenshot 2023-10-26 at 19 06 11" src="https://github.com/jgalvalisi/AWS/assets/97465207/bb8944ee-4458-48bc-8a2e-a891e2c6fdc7">